 First Line Software is a premier provider of software engineering, software enablement, and digital transformation services.
 Headquartered in Cambridge, Massachusetts, the global staff of 400 technical experts serve clients across North America, Europe, Asia, and Australia.

 Today’s retail competition for consumer’s attention is brutal.
 Everyone is trying to solve real (or perceived) problems with the help of technology, including those related to customer attraction and their loyalty.
 Businesses are increasingly using the word, “club”.
-What is a buyers “club” from the retailers' point of view, and what are the main characteristics of the concept of a “club”?
+What is a buyers “club” from the retailers’ point of view, and what are the main characteristics of the concept of a “club”?
 How can software and technology be an integral part of the creation and maintenance of the club?
-These questions and many more are tackled by First Line Software’s Retail Practice team.
+These questions and many more are tackled by First Line Software’s Head of Retail Practice.

 Retailers are constantly introducing new ideas to attract audiences outside of price to try to win over consumers and demonstrate their position and value in the market.
 The company’s retail stores (brick-and-mortar both online) become a kind of community that in addition to goods or services, give their customers the opportunity to communicate, gain new experiences, which drives more purchases.
 Over the past year, the pandemic has brought to the forefront the ease of ordering, speed of delivery, and personalization opportunities in communication.
 To remain competitive, businesses need to listen to the needs of their customers and look for tools to build long-term relationships with them.